microformats/php-mf2/README.md

 php-mf2 can also be hooked up to the official, cross-platform [microformats2 test suite](https://github.com/microformats/tests).
 TODO: write a guide on how to do this, make a public endpoint for people to look at the results

 ### Changelog

+#### v0.2.6

+* Added JSON mode as long-term fix for #29
+* Fixed bug causing microformats nested under multiple property names to be parsed only once

 #### v0.2.5